 In support of our efforts to advance the fitness profession, ACE became a founding member of the Coalition for the Registration of Exercise Professionals (CREP).
 The mission of the non-profit 501(c)(6) which is composed of organizations that offer NCCA-accredited exercise certification programs is to secure recognition of registered exercise professionals for their distinct roles in medical, health, fitness and sports performance fields.
 The organization maintains the United States Registry of Exercise Professionals (USREPS), an internationally recognized registry of exercise professionals who hold NCCA-accredited exercise certifications in the United States.
 For more information please visit: www.usreps.org

 ACE President and CEO Scott Goudeseune serves as president for NCPPA’s Board of Directors.
 NCPPA is a leading force in the country promoting physical activity and fitness initiatives among diverse segments of the population.
 In 2013, ACE served on a team of groups organizing and participating in the Economics of Physical Activity Forum at the Pew Charitable Trust in Washington, DC.
 The organization gathers forward-thinking economists, thought leaders and policy analysts to discuss economic issues related to physical activity across the United States and what opportunities exist for research, policy and practice.
 The organization has also continued to build on the CEO Pledge, a commitment by business leaders nationwide to add physical activity opportunities to their workplaces.
 ACE has continued to assist NCPPA as an active participant in its Membership, Business/Industry and Policy committees.

-ACE President and CEO Scott Goudeseune serves as a member of the Campaign to End Obesity’s (CEO) board of directors.
+ACE President and CEO, Scott Goudeseune serves as Chairman of the board of directors of the Campaign to End Obesity (CEO).
 CEO brings together preeminent thinkers and leaders from across industry, academia and public health to provide information and guidance that decision-makers need to make policy changes that will reverse obesity, one of the nation’s costliest and most prevalent diseases.